Take Action to Support International Students and Scholars

 These issues can be solved.
 A 2021 APS report indicates that making the F-1 visa “dual intent” and providing a clear path to a green card for international students who earn advanced STEM degrees from U.S. institutions will help restore the U.S. as a destination-of-choice for the world’s top students.

-The Keep STEM Talent Act contains key provisions that enable international STEM graduate students to both state their intent to stay in the U.S. and pursue careers post-graduation and provide graduates with a path to a green card when they secure job offers from U.S. employers after graduation.
-The 2023 version of the bill also exempts the graduate’s spouse and children from visa caps.
+The bipartisan, bicameral Keep STEM Talent Act contains key provisions that enable international STEM graduate students to both state their intent to stay in the U.S. and pursue careers post-graduation as well as provide graduates, their spouse, and children with a path to a green card when they secure job offers from U.S. employers after graduation.

 Ask Congress to support the Keep STEM Talent Act today.